 There may be many reasons to sell a home that is already vacant.
 Sometimes sellers want to move out completely prior to putting a house on the market.
 Maybe a house has been a rental and once the renters have moved out, they are ready to sell.
-Whatever the reason, here are some tips to making your vacant house a house that sells quickly!
+Whatever the reason, here are some tips about how to Sell A Vacant Home in Phoenix, Az.

 - #4 Staging an Empty House